scverse/scvi-tools/docs/user_guide/models/scvi.rst

 Inference
 ========================

-scVI uses variational inference, and specifically auto-encoding variational bayes (see :doc:`/user_guide/background/variational_inference`), to learn both the model parameters (the neural network params, dispersion params, etc.), and an approximate posterior distribution with the following factorization:
+scVI uses variational inference and specifically auto-encoding variational bayes (see :doc:`/user_guide/background/variational_inference`) to learn both the model parameters (the neural network params, dispersion params, etc.) and an approximate posterior distribution with the following factorization:

  .. math::
     :nowrap: